Japan’s high speed Shinkansen trains, popularly known as “bullet trains” ever since their initial design stages, can reach speeds of 200 MPH!

 And despite their high speeds, the ride is incredibly smooth and quiet.
 Without looking out the window, you wouldn’t realize that you are hurtling through the passing landscape.

 You will also certainly notice the trains’ cleanliness, including the bathrooms!
-Even the older trains are spotless due to their frequent and meticulous rapid-cleaning process.
+Even the older trains are spotless due to their frequent and meticulous rapid-cleaning process, depicted in the video below.

 Owned and operated by Japan’s national “Japan Rail” system, the first Shinkansen line was built in 1964, just in time for Tokyo’s first Olympics.
-Since then, the system has expanded to seven lines that cover all the major urban centers of Japan.
-From the Shinkansen stations, non-Shinkansen JR trains will often connect you to local destinations to allow you to further pinpoint your arrival.
+The introduction of the bullet train immediately put Japan back on the map following WWII, upped the bar for rail travel throughout the world, sparking a transportation revolution.
+The system has expanded to seven lines (and counting) that cover all the major urban centers of Japan.
+From the Shinkansen stations, non-Shinkansen trains and buses will connect you to local destinations to allow you to further pinpoint your arrival using exclusively public transportation to nearly anywhere in Japan.

 For more from Japan, check out our website!